 Dagali Fjellpark is one of very few places in Norway that offers airboard, a controllable air mattress for use on snow.
-The airboard has grooves on the underside and you conntrol it with your body weight.
-Our ski lift is authorized for airboard, so yor take the lift to the top and run down the alpine slopes.
+The airboard has fins/ridges on the underside and you control it with your body weight.
+The ski lift is authorized for airboard, so you can take the lift to the top and run down the alpine slopes.

-You lie on your stomach with your nose first, just a few centimeters above the snow, which gest you an insane sense of speed down the slopes.
-We usually begin in the slack area in the lower part of the center, before the go all the way to the top.
-We have a separate slope for airboard, 1.5 km long.
+You lie on your stomach with your nose first, just a few centimeters above the snow, which get you an insane sense of speed down the slopes.
+You usually begin in the slack area in the lower part of the center, before you go all the way to the top.
+Dagali Fjellpark has a separate slope for airboard, 1.5 km long.

-Airboard is a exciting activity and it is equally suitable for experienced skiers as those who have never been on skis before.
+Airboard is an exciting activity and it is equally suitable for experienced skiers as those who have never been on skis before.